-The sun was cooking our minds after an hour or so, Meg eventually had to take shelter under a boulder overhang while I continued the hunt.
-It wasn’t long before I had to give up for the day, it was just too damn hot, and I began to believe that this wasn’t the right place.
+It was a blistering 120+ degree day, the term “hot as hell,” could have easily been applied.
+The sun was cooking my mind, I had to take shelter under a boulder overhang.
+It wasn’t long before I give up for the day, it was just too damn hot, and I began to believe that I wasn’t in the right place.

 One of the most fascinating discoveries were the bones of the Shasta Ground Sloth.
 The Shasha Ground Sloth was a bear-sized creature that roamed the American southwest during the last ice age.
-Radiocarbon dating was done on the bones, providing evidence that they are 12,000 years old.
+Radiocarbon dating on the bones provided evidence of the bones being 12,000 years old.

 If you would like to find out more about the Shasta Ground Sloth please visit: San Diego Zoo